 Responsibilities of the Field Instructor

 The major function in field instruction is teaching through practice.
 The field instructor provides the support and experience through which students can develop, test, and demonstrate the degree of their integration of social work knowledge, principles, and methods.
 In doing so, the field instructor assumes primary responsibility for the student's education in the placement setting.
-This involves locating appropriate assignments which enable the student to achieve the program's educational objectives, sharing knowledge, providing regular feedback to students, writing formal evaluations and enabling the student to evaluate self.
+This involves locating appropriate assignments which enable the student to achieve the program's educational objectives, sharing knowledge, providing regular feedback to students, writing formal evaluations, and enabling the student to evaluate self.
 The role of field instructor requires a basic commitment to the teaching role and commitment to development of the profession of social work.

 In his/her role as educator, the field instructor: